-Table 6-3 Computer S etup-Advanced (for advanced users) • •
+Table 6-3 Computer Setup-Advanced (for advanced users)

-( Option Heading 0 )isplay Language Lets you select the language of the menus in F10 Setup and the keyboard layout.

-Option Heading Scheduled Power-On This feature wakes the system when it is off at a specified date and time.
+Table 0-3 Computer Setup-Advanced (10) advanced users) Option Heading Display Language Lets you select the language of the menus in F10 Setup and the keyboard layout.
+Scheduled Power-On This feature wakes the system when it is off at a specified date and time.
 Boot Options Select the devices that the computer can boot from, as well as other options, including: Startup Delay (sec).
 Enabling this feature adds a user-specified delay to the POST process.
-One purpos for the delay is to provide additional time to activate hotkeys such as esc for the Startup Menu or f10 for Computer Setup. • Fast Boot-Default is enabled.
+One purpose for the delay is to provide additional time to activate hotkeys such as esc for the Startup Menu or f10 for Computer Setup.
+Fast Boot-Default is enabled.
 USB Storage Boot-Default is enabled.
-Network (PXE) Boot-Default is enabled. • After Power Loss-Default is Power Off.
+Network (PXE) Boot-Default is enabled.
+After Power Loss-Default is Power Off.
 Power off-Causes the computer to remain off when power is restored.
 Power on-Causes the computer to turn on automatically as soon as power is restored.
-Previous state-Causes the computer to turn on automatically as soon as power is restored, if i was on when power was lost.
+Previous state-Causes the computer to turn on automatically as soon as power is restored, if it was on when power was lost.
 NOTE: If the system is configured to Power On from Keyboard Ports (see Power Management Options), then this setting is forced to Power On.
 Prompt on Memory Size Change.
 Default is enabled.
 Prompt on Fixed Storage Change.
 Default is disabled.
 Audio Alerts During Boot.
 Default is enabled.
-When disabled, most audible beeps from errors, warning and password prompts during boot up are suppressed.
+When disabled, most audible beeps from errors, warnings, and password prompts during boot up are suppressed.
 UEFI Boot Order.

 Default is enabled.
-Specify the order in which UEFI boot sources (such as a internal hard drive, USB ha drive, USB optical drive, or internal optical drive) are checked for a bootable operating system image.
+Specify the order in which UEFI boot sources (such as a internal hard drive, USB hard drive, USB optical drive, or internal optical drive) are checked for a bootable operating system image.

 UEFI boot sources always have precedence over legacy boot sources.
-Legacy Boot Order Specify the order in which legacy boot sources (such as a network interface card, internal hard drive, USB optical drive, or internal optical drive) are checked for a bootable operating system image.
-Specify the order of attached hard drives.
-The first hard drive in the order will have priority in the boot sequence and will be recognized as drive C (if any devices are attached).
-NOTE: To drag a device to a preferred place, press enter.
-NOTE: MS-DOS drive lettering assignments might not apply after a non-MS-DOS operating system has started.
-Shortcut to Temporarily Override Boot Order To boot one time from a device other than the default device specified in Boot Order, restart the computer and press esc (to access the Startup menu) and then f9 (Boot Menu), or only f9 (skipping the Startup menu) when the power button light turns white.
-After POST is completed, a list of bootable devices is displayed.
-Us and press esc (to access the Startup menu) and then f9 (Boot Menu), or only f9 (skipping the Startup menu) when the power button light turns white.
-After POST is completed, a list of bootable devices is displayed.
-Use the arrow keys to select the preferred bootable device and press enter.
-The computer then boots from the selected non-default device for this one time.